 Hansel and Gretel (aka Gingerbread House), directed by Jakub Vašíček, Premiere October 19th (Struny dětem Festival) and November 8th, 2012

-Naše rodina (Our Family), directed by Braňo Holíček, Premiera March 25th, 2013
+Naše rodina (Our Family), directed by Braňo Holíček, Premiere March 25th, 2013

-O Smolíčkovi (About Smolicek), directed by Eva Nosálková, Premiera September 15th, 2013
+O Smolíčkovi (About Smolicek), directed by Eva Nosálková, Premiere September 15th, 2013

-Jak kohouti obarvili svět (How Roosters Dyed the World), directed by Jakub Vašíček, Premiera January 12th, 2014
+Jak kohouti obarvili svět (How Roosters Dyed the World), directed by Jakub Vašíček, Premiere January 12th, 2014

-Zahrada (Through the Magic Gate), directed by Apolena Novotná, Premiera March 23th, 2014
+Zahrada (Through the Magic Gate), directed by Apolena Novotná, Premiere March 23th, 2014

-Anežka chce tančit (Agnes wants to dance), directed by Jiří Jelínek, Premiera May 15th, 2014
+Anežka chce tančit (Agnes wants to dance), directed by Jiří Jelínek, Premiere May 15th, 2014

-Demokracie (Democracy), directed by Braňo Holiček, Premiera September 21th, 2014
+Demokracie (Democracy), directed by Braňo Holiček, Premiere September 21th, 2014

 BRUM (pro nejmenší medvědy), directed by Jiří Jelínek, Premiera November 27th, 2014